For information on field trip dates

 Please ensure that you are in Dunedin in time to attend the mandatory pre-fieldtrip meeting.
 You will not be allowed on the field trip if you miss this meeting.

-Field mapping and documentation of igneous, metamorphic and sedimentary rocks; structural mapping and stereographic projection; geological methods used in industry.
-Includes 3 weeks of field classes in February.
+Field mapping and documentation of igneous, metamorphic and sedimentary rocks; structural mapping and stereographic projection; geological methods used in industry

 This paper provides training and practical expertise in geological field mapping and advanced field techniques.
 The objective is to give students the planning and logistical skills, practical field skills and confidence to conduct independent geological fieldwork.
-The experience translates naturally to those carrying out independent field projects as part of GEOL 302 and to field work associated with work in industry, government institutions, research organisations and for higher degrees
+The experience translates naturally to those carrying out independent field projects in GEOL 302 and to field work associated with industry, government institutions and research organisations.